facts about the River Shannon, River Shannon facts, River Shannon activities, River shannon places of interest,

 The river rises in an area called the Shannon Pot in the Cuilcagh Mountains of County Cavan and travels south towards its 70 mile estuary just outside the City of Limerick, before emptying into the Atlantic Ocean.

 The river forms a natural border between the Republic of Ireland's eastern and western counties and passes through large swathes of agricultural land.

-The river is shallow, not rising more than 250 feet above sea level at it's highest point meaning it has never seen much in the way of heavy, industrial shipping, this fact coupled with it's routes sparcely populated towns and little in the way of industry, makes for a healthy and little polluted river that is well stocked with fish, particularly Trout, Salmon, Bream and Pike.
+The river is shallow, not rising more than 250 feet above sea level at it's highest point meaning it has never seen much in the way of heavy, industrial shipping, this fact coupled with it's routes sparsely populated towns and little in the way of industry, makes for a healthy and little polluted river that is well stocked with fish, particularly trout, salmon, bream and pike.